 While open and click-through rates measure separate behaviors, together they tell you something about how engaging your emails are.
 When the numbers are lopsided—for example, if lots of people opened an email but few clicked the call to action—you can see what improvements are worth making.

 3. Deliverability and list health

-According to IBM Marketing Cloud, the mean global hard bounce rate is 0.47%.
+The average hard bounce rate is between 0.36% and 0.91%.
 A hard bounce is an email that’s returned to the sender because of an invalid address.
 If the email does make it to your intended recipient, they still have the option to report the email as spam.
-If you’re consistently marked as a sender of spam you’ll hurt your deliverability rates for all subscribers.
+If you’re consistently marked as a sender of spam, you’ll hurt your deliverability rates for all subscribers.

 Spam filters are fairly straightforward.
 There is a long list of factors emails are scored on.
 If the email’s score gets too high, it’s flagged as spam by the email server.
 Unfortunately, every server is different and constantly changing.
 So what’s marked as spam on one server might not be marked as spam on another.
 As a general rule, you’ll want to avoid:

 - Being too “salesy” by using all caps, exclamation marks, and trigger words like “free”

 - Big images with very little text, because many spam filters don’t recognize images

 - Emailing old lists you haven’t properly maintained over the years